wobsoriano/pinia-shared-state/README.md

 // Pass the plugin to your application's pinia plugin pinia.use(PiniaSharedState({
+    // Enables the plugin for all stores.
+Defaults to true.
+    enable: true,
     // If set to true this tab tries to immediately recover the shared state from another tab.
 Defaults to true.
     initialize: false
 }))